CrateOps — initializing UI pipeline…

 Capability CrateOps Panel Portainer Rancher Webmin/Cockpit

-Rootless Docker & Podman parity Partial* K8s-focused Partial*
+Rootless Docker parity Partial* K8s-focused Partial*

 Incident automation loop (Wazuh → iptables) Add-ons